 There are many CEOs who have decades of experience and are worthy of this list, but I haven’t included them here.
-Instead, I have chosen ten female CEOs who are under 40 who are already displaying the traits of an executive well beyond their years.
-Here are my top ten CEOs under forty that you’ve probably never heard of:
+Instead, I have chosen 10 female CEOs who are under 40 who are already displaying the traits of an executive well beyond their years.
+Here are my top 10 CEOs under forty that you’ve probably never heard of:

 1. Kelly Peller

-Peller (above) is a 29-year-old CEO and founder of NextGenVest.
+Peller is a 30-year-old CEO and founder of NextGenVest.
 Her company helps to give financial aid advice to Generation Z through text messages.
 Customers can text the company for advice on financial aid at any hour of the day.
 Pellers company has saved customers more than $39 million by giving them access to more than $2.7 billion of financial aid that goes unclaimed each year.

 Best piece of advice: Become obsessed with a problem you’re trying to solve.
 If you’re not obsessed, you won’t be able to will yourself through your failures.

 Virem is the CEO and founder of Nathalie Virem Enterprises.
 She is an International Keynote Speaker, 20-Time #1 International Bestseller, Leadership and Entrepreneurship Master and Global Citizen.